 How to fix your yellow nail problem

-Besides ditching the cigs and using a base coat, keep these tricks up your sleeve:
+Besides ditching cigarettes and using a base coat, use these tricks & tips to get rid of yellow nails:

 - Lemon juice: Soaking your nails in lemon juice will get rid of those yellow stains.
 Soak your nails for 10 to 15 minutes each day until you are happy with the results.